When Scripture Doesn't Match the Teacher: My Wrestling with 1 Timothy 2

 The Moment Everything Became "Dis-Equilibrating"

 Here's what made me stop in my tracks: this didn't fit with everything else I knew about Paul.
 This was the same apostle who worked alongside Priscilla as she taught in Ephesus.
 The same Paul who celebrated women leaders throughout Romans 16.
-The same man who called Phoebe a "ruler of many, and of myself also."
+The same man who commended Phoebe to the church in Rome and instructed them to give her whatever help she needed.

 Something wasn't adding up.